 The iron balconies are relatively modern.
-Under the Russian tsar, in a mood of misguided modernization, homeowners were ordered to replace the wooden balconies with ones made of iron.
+Under the Russian tsar, in a mood of misguided modernization, homeowners were ordered to replace the wooden balconies with iron ones.

 The Georgians obeyed, but at the same time moved the wooden balconies to the back of their houses, creating cozy courtyards.
-Thus, some houses show a European facade at the front, but an oriental soul inside.
+Thus, the houses show a European facade, but an oriental soul.

 As Andrei Bitov writes in “Georgisches Album”: